-&lt;sup>1 The directors were re-elected during the annual stockholders' meeting held on May 21, 2019.
-All of the directors were incumbent directors as of January 1, 2019, except for Maria Cristina C. Gotianun who was first elected as director during the annual meeting held on May 21, 2019.
+&lt;sup>1 The directors were re-elected during the annual stockholders' meeting held on July 14, 2020.
+All of the directors were incumbent directors as of January 1, 2020.

 Board Diversity Progress Report

 The Nomination and Election (Nomelec) Committee under the Corporate Governance Committee is responsible for reviewing the Board composition and profile of the candidates to the Board, leveraging the diverse background of Directors to include professional skills, regional and industry experience, race, gender and other distinctions.